Housekeeping (film): Casting

-Shooting

-Housekeeping was filmed in Castlegar and Nelson, British Columbia, Canada.
+Sarah Walker and Andrea Burchill, who portray the adolescent and teenage sisters, were both amateur actors who Forsyth said "fell into the roles naturally."
+Forsyth commented that he had worried about his ability to effectively direct the film, but was relieved upon beginning work with the actors: "I thought that a man directing a film about female relationships would be a big problem.
+As it turned out, the cast were experts, all being women, and everything took care of itself."

+Filming

+Forsyth originally intended to film Housekeeping in writer Marilynne Robinson's birthplace of Sandpoint, Idaho, on which the fictional town of Fingerbone was loosely based, but upon visiting, found that it had become too modernized to be a convincing stand-in for a 1950s American city.
+Instead, the production chose to film in Castlegar and Nelson, British Columbia, Canada and the skating scenes in Spray Lakes, Canmore, Alberta, Canada.
 Principal photography began September 22, 1986 and ended in December 1986.

+During filming, the Canadian Pacific Railway rescinded on their agreement to shoot portions of the film using the railway's train tracks, after executives were "upset" by scenes in the screenplay featuring young children walking along tracks and characters trainhopping.
+After negotiations between the Canadian Pacific Railway and Columbia Pictures, the railway eventually agreed to allow filming to resume on their train tracks and equipment.

+The trestle bridge featured in the film was built by the production designers, spanning approximately 125 ft and standing 20 ft tall.

 Release

-The film was shown at the London Film Festival on November 24, 1987, and then released in the United States on November 25, 1987.
+The film was screened at the Vancouver International Film Festival on October 16, 1987, followed by an exhibition at the London Film Festival on November 24, 1987.
+Columbia Pictures released the film in the United States on November 25, 1987, over the Thanksgiving weekend.
 By that time, Puttnam had already been fired from Columbia, and without his support the studio gave Housekeeping minimal promotion due to its ties to the studio's ousted chairman.
 "People really go and see what they're told to go and see through advertising," said Forsyth in 1989, "and [Columbia] didn't spend any money advertising [Housekeeping] or promoting it because David had left by that time."
 When revisiting the film over 20 years later, Forsyth joked "I don't think it was released.
 It escaped for a bit."

+Home media

-The film was eventually released on VHS video in the United States on July 8, 1988.
-It has never been distributed in North American retail stores on either DVD or Blu-ray, but it was finally given a dual-format release in the UK by Powerhouse Films in 2017.
+The film was released on VHS in the United States on July 8, 1988.
+It has never been distributed in North America on either DVD or Blu-ray, but it was given a dual-format release in the United Kingdom by Powerhouse Films in 2017.
+The Powerhouse DVD and Blu-ray releases feature newly-commissioned interviews with Forsyth, cinematographer Michael Coulter, editor Michael Ellis, and Marilynne Robinson, the author of the source novel.
+A 1994 audio Q&A session with Forsyth at the National Film Theatre of the British Film Institute is also included.